uunniiblog/linux-vn-manager-lvnm/README.md

     - Can also right click any prefix for the same options.
     - Note: When a codec or winetricks is installed it cannot be removed, will need to make a new prefix.

-3. Games tab: List and run games
+3. **Games tab**: List and run games
-    - Add game: Opens sidebar to fill info to add a game
+    - **Add game**: Opens sidebar to fill info to add a game
-        - Name: name or whatever indicative of the game.
+        - **Name**: name or whatever indicative of the game.
 Mandatory.
-        - Path: path to the .exe of the game. click the three dots to open file system picker.
+        - **Path**: path to the .exe of the game. click the three dots to open file system picker.
 Mandatory.
-        - Prefix: Combo with all prefixes in the application, choose one.
+        - **Prefix**: Combo with all prefixes in the application, choose one.
 Mandatory.
-        - VNDB: the VNDB id for the game (v11,v12, etc).
+        - **VNDB**: the VNDB id for the game (v11,v12, etc).
 Will fetch the cover and display vndb/egs link at the top.
 Optional.
-        - Gamescope: Enable/disable gamescope and launch parameters, example: -W 3840 -H 2160 -f -r 60.
+        - **Gamescope**: Enable/disable gamescope and launch parameters, example: -W 3840 -H 2160 -f -r 60.
 Can be configured in settings to be filled automatically.
-        - Environment Variables: Enable/Disable them as they fit for your game.
+        - **Environment Variables**: Enable/Disable them as they fit for your game.
 Mouse over them to show the exact command.
 Can be configured in settings to be filled automatically.
 There are a few common environment variables preloaded in the application, but can add more or remove them freely from settings tab.
         - Some variables are exclusive to proton/wine, won't show if they don't apply.
-        - Advanced settings: Opens a dialog with extra options that are rarely used:
+        - **Advanced settings**: Opens a dialog with extra options that are rarely used:
             - Umu store and Umu ID fields when using a prefix with a proton runner in the game.
             - Pre launch command: For linux pre launch commands like mangohud, gamemoderun, obs-gamecapture, etc.
             - Arguments: For window games/application that take a parameter, example notepad.exe C:\test.txt to open text.txt directly.